vmware/kernel-event-collector-module/bpf_file_notify/README.md

 # BPF File Notify

 This project is meant to fulfill a few things in the CBC Event Pipeline, and to not be part of the bpf event collector.
+Atleast not at first.

+This could be used for doing really interesting filtering within BPF or supplement ILB or reduce the need for ILB.

+If we detected interpreters are real-time, on exec of an interpreter, we could drastically reduce file open events.
+Or mark/label in BPF known scripts.
+This could allow for eventually truly distributed and dynamic event filtering of a process tree at real-time.

+Those are some of the basic but interesting things you can do with BPF LSM inode and task storage.

 ## BPF Based Static File Banning
 This cab be used to ban files within BPF without requiring fanotify.